fdovila/GAIA_technical_whitepaper/readme.md

 **t**<sub>*i*</sub> = *T*(*u*<sub>*i*</sub>)

 The resulting tensor encodes knowledge, values, and intentions of the user.
-We use these transformed tensors to construct higher-order representations for the meta-users in the chat.
+Iuse these transformed tensors to construct higher-order representations for the meta-users in the chat.

-To do this, we aggregate the transformed tensors from all users using a weighted sum.
+To do this, Iaggregate the transformed tensors from all users using a weighted sum.
 The weights assigned to each user input are denoted by *w*<sub>*i**j*</sub>, where *i* represents the user index and *j* represents the index of the component of the tensor representation.
 The